hershamin/sling-tsi-builder-log/_posts/2024-06-21-horizontal-stabilizer-ribs-dimpling-1.md

 ### Cracked dimple
 Very few dimples (images below) came out to be slightly cracked, I sent questions to _sling technical_, will update this post when I get some answers.

+**Update:** Sling technical department mentioned that I definitely need to replace these parts.

 ![ribs dimple crack](/assets/img/posts/empennage/ribs-dimple-cracks-1.jpg)
 _Crack protruding from the hole which was dimpled._